gwen-interpreter/gwen-gpm/README.md

   directory
   - `gwen-gpm update gwen-web latest`

-- Update latest gwen-web version in cache and install it to the target/gwen-packages/gwen-web folder relative to current directory
+- Update latest gwen-web version in cache and install it to the target/gwen/gwen-web folder relative to current directory
-  - `gwen-gpm update gwen-web latest target/gwen-packages/gwen-web`
+  - `gwen-gpm update gwen-web latest target/gwen/gwen-web`

-- Install a specific version of gecko driver to the default directory at ~/.gwen/packages/gecko-driver (update behaves the same as install when a specific version is specified)
+- Install a specific version of selenium to the default directory at ~/.gwen/packages/selenium (update behaves the same as install when a specific version is specified)
-  - `gwen-gpm update gecko-driver 0.18.0`
+  - `gwen-gpm update selenium 3.141.59`

-- Install a specific version of gecko driver to the c:/web-drivers/gecko-driver folder location (update behaves the same as install when a specific version is specified)
+- Install a specific version of selenium to the c:/selenium folder location (update behaves the same as install when a specific version is specified)
-  - `gwen-gpm update gecko-driver 0.18.0 c:/web-drivers/gecko-driver`
+  - `gwen-gpm update selenium 3.11.0 c:/selenium`

-- Update/install the chrome driver version set in a property to the target/chrome-driver folder relative to current directory.
+- Update/install selenium version set in a property to the target/selnium folder relative to current directory.
 If the version in the properties file is set to 'latest' then the latest version is updated in the cache and installed.
 Otherwise if the version is set to a specific release, then the update will behave like an install.
-  - `gwen-gpm update chrome-driver chrome.version target/chrome-driver -p path/to/file.properties`
+  - `gwen-gpm update selenium selenium.version target/selenium -p path/to/file.properties`

 Package Verification
 --------------------